How to use Adobe firefly

 Do I need Photoshop to use Adobe Firefly?

-What is the best Adobe Firefly model for beginners?
+What’s the best Adobe Firefly model for beginners?

 How is Adobe Firefly different from Canva AI?